New Facebook page for Jura race - includes Lost and Found photos, reccies, ...

 The Isle of Jura

-of mountaincraft, athleticism and fell running technique.
+in rough terrain, fitness and fell running technique, not to mention navigation.
 It is one of the toughest

-challenges in British hill racing - as shown by these course records:
+challenges in British hill races at this distance - and these course records were hard-earned:

 MV40 Billy Bland, 1988.
 3:09:36